 629. As regard the recommendation to enable Defence-generated press releases on the Court's website, the Court will consider, in the context of the finalisation of its revised Communication and Outreach Strategy.
 The Court's assessment will include ways to more institutionally include Defence in its communications.
-While the exact modalities will be considered, the Court notes the neutral role of the Registry in respect of the Court's institutional communications is possible, and indeed desirable, a situation whereby the Court's communications platform is used by parties or participants of the proceedings to air case related matters which have not yet been adjudicated should be avoided.
-Furthermore, the Court sees value is consulting with appropriate interlocutors institutionally representing the interests of the Defence, fair trial principles and presumption of innocence.
+While the exact modalities will be considered, the Court notes the neutral role of the Registry in respect of the Court's institutional communication.
+In this respect, while enhancing Defence perspectives in the Court's institutional communications is possible, and indeed desirable, a situation whereby the Court's communications platform is used by parties or participants of the proceedings to air case related matters which have not yet been adjudicated should be avoided.
+Furthermore, the Court sees value is consulting with appropriate interlocutors institutionally representing the interests of the Defence, on ways in which the Registry could further enhance its existing messages on rights of the defence, fair trial principles and presumption of innocence.
 The Registry already integrates these elements into its communication strategies and will continue to explore ways to enhance its messaging in this respect, while maintain the required institutional neutrality.